What Is Technical Writing?

 It’s nice to have clear expectations and a process to follow rather than feel like every day is a desperate attempt to flag down the muse.
 Plus, it leaves some breathing room in my creative well at the end of the day for the types of writing and art that bring me true joy.

-The tech-writing industry pays between $30 to $50 an hour, with salaried writers typically making between $50,000 and $70,000 a year.
-For contractors, pay may be project-based rather than hourly, which for me had ranged between $400 and $2,500 per project.
+The tech-writing industry pays approximately $50 an hour, with salaried writers typically making approximately $70,000-$95,000 a year.
+For contractors, pay may be project-based rather than hourly, and for me, it has ranged from $400 to $2,500 per project.

 Do I think it’s fair that technical writers get paid more than journalists and novelists?
 No. I don’t think technical or sales writing is intrinsically “worth” more than beautiful prose.
-But I won’t deny that the income eases a ton of the stressors of my past life (especially as the sole income-earner in my family, with a toddler and a husband who just went back to school).
+But I won’t deny that the income eases a ton of the stressors from my past life (especially as the sole income earner in my family, with a toddler and a husband who just went back to school).

 Money may not be a motivating factor for all writers, but for those who, like me, have a degree but few professional skills beyond writing, it’s reassuring to know my words are worth more than a handful of peanuts.